AVISIX/Discord-Crash-MP4-Generator/README.md

 Also apparently this ONLY works on people who have Hardware Acceleration Enabled in Discord.

-If you find a new or better way to Crash Discord, please make a Pull Request or Fork the Repository.
+If you find a new or better way to Crash Discord, please make a Pull Request, Fork the Repository or open a new Issue so I can look into it, thanks.

 ## Where is the .exe ?!?!?!